Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 Always be alert when using any medication for signs your cat may having a negative reaction to it.

-Probably not.
-CBD doesn’t have THC so it’s not addictive in people.
+CBD doesn’t have more than 0.3% THC so it’s not addictive in people.

 Studies in humans show it has the same effect as a placebo and can actually help alleviate withdrawal symptoms in addicts.

-It’s possible to assume from this that the same placebo effect is true for cats and CBD isn’t physically addictive.
+We can assume from this that the same placebo effect is true for cats and CBD isn’t physically addictive, but this hasn’t yet been scientifically studied or proven.

 Things to Know About CBD Products